alexjohnj/Requests/README.md

 is there to help people get up and running with _Requests_ but it is by no means meant to define how _Requests_ should be used.

-If you're integrating _Requests_ with another a networking system, keep the following in mind:
+If you're integrating _Requests_ with another networking system, keep the following in mind:

 - Constrain your functions to operate on `RequestConvertible`, not `Request<API,